Workshop 1: Introduction to PyPSA & TYNDP reference grids#

 s = n3.statistics

-You can easily have an comprehensive overview of the system level results.
+You can easily get a comprehensive overview of the system-level results.

 s().head()